projekt-kateryna/projektkateryna.org/content/about.md

 ### Lena Jefimenko, Ukrainian Project Lead

 Olena Yefimenko.
 Master of Economics.
 Manager.
 Since 2008, the founder, owner and CEO of a chain of restaurants.
 Organizer of the “Festival of goodness” Kyiv 2015.
 Completed a one-year course at the Kharkiv School of Architecture.
 Speaks 4 languages.
 She is currently studying Polish and Swedish, in parallel with her studies at the Faculty of Philosophy of Karazin Kharkiv State University.
+Lena is learning Polish, as the closest relative of Ukrainian, an integral part of Ukrainian history, and one of many glues that ties Ukraine together with the rest of Europe.

 ### Robert Silén, Technical Project Lead